 Invite participants to the project

 Invite participants that should have access to the project, so that they can submit and review regulatory alerts.
-For information about how to invite users, see Configure lifecycle services security.
+For information about how to invite users, see Configure Lifecycle Services (LCS) security.

 Access the regulatory alert submission service

 In your LCS project, scroll to the right side of the page, and then, under More tools, click Localization and translation.

 Select Dynamics Regulatory Alert Submission, and then click Enter.
 The Dynamics Regulatory Alert Submission page opens.
 Use this page to view any previous alerts that have been submitted by you or your organization.

 To enter a new regulatory alert, click the plus sign (+) at the top of the form, above the filter.
 The Submit regulatory alert wizard starts.
 Follow these steps to complete the wizard.

 On the Search for existing items page, follow these steps:

 - Use Issue search to identify whether a regulatory feature that is related to the alert already exists.
 Enter search terms to specify criteria such as a keyword, country/region, Microsoft Knowledge Base (KB) number, or Application Object Tree (AOT) object.
 For example, you can search for the payment term "SEPA" to return related items.